 If you have a Pixel 3a or later Pixel phone, you can use two SIMs: one physical SIM card and one eSIM.
 You can choose which SIM to use for which action, like messaging or calling.
 This option is called Dual SIM Dual Standby (DSDS).

-On Pixel 7 and Pixel 7 Pro phones, and if your operator allows, you can use two eSIM profiles simultaneously.
+On Pixel 7/7 Pro and later devices and if your operator allows, you can use two eSim profiles simultaneously.

 Before you can add a second SIM, you need to add the first SIM.
 Learn how to add a SIM.